Things to Do in Kotor in November

 What's happening during your visit

-Late November marks the switch from tourist-town to winter village—local artisans set up wooden stalls selling wool sweaters and homemade rakija infused with walnuts.
+Late November marks the switch from tourist-town to winter village, local artisans set up wooden stalls selling wool sweaters and homemade rakija infused with walnuts.
 The opening weekend features traditional Montenegrin music echoing off stone walls until midnight.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid